ninegrid/vim-livescript/readme.md

 Everything will then be brought up to date.

-### Compiling the Current File and Autocompiling
+### CocoMake: Compile the Current File

 The `CocoMake` command compiles the current file and parses any errors.

+The full signature of the command is:

+    :[silent] CocoMake[!] [co-OPTIONS]...

-By default, `CocoMake` shows all compiler output and jumps to the line reported as an error by `coco`:
+By default, `CocoMake` shows all compiler output and jumps to the first line reported as an error by `coco`:

     :CocoMake